 It was no coincidence that I crossed paths with numerous child care professionals during this due diligence process.
 One, in particular, exposed me to research that reiterated the importance of children’s learning environment in the “first years” and the impact it has on their success in primary school.
-The research seemed to shout about a huge and untapped demand for this type of project-based early education in our community.
+The research seemed to shout about a huge and untapped demand for this type of project-based early STEAM education in the Charlotte community.
 This motivated me to start looking for a location for such a school in the summer of 2009.
-After exploring many options nothing I looked at was conducive to what would become Providence Preparatory School.
+After exploring many options in Charlotte nothing I looked at was conducive to what would become Providence Preparatory School.
 I was disappointed but I didn’t give up.

 In the fall of 2010, after a simultaneous (and to me miraculous) exchange of email and voicemail with a friend and the former owner of our property, the conversations to buy our property began in earnest.
 I remember telling my wife Betsy that many challenges would have to be resolved, but, this location was worth the effort that would be required to clear the development hurdles.
 I wanted her support and she gave it wholeheartedly.
 My experience in the development business kept me from getting too excited as we cleared these hurdles one by one.
 I remember telling Betsy right after we received our rezoning approval that “I think this is really going to happen.”
-And, with many prayers along the way, we opened the first building on September 4, 2012.
+And, with many prayers along the way, we opened the first Christian childcare and STEAM education preschool in Charlotte on September 4, 2012.
 But that was not all God had in store for us.
 I was glad to welcome Betsy into the business in August of 2013 which was followed by the opening of our second sister building on September 2, 2014.

 We are honored if you consider enrolling your child for Christian childcare and STEAM education at Providence Preparatory School in Charlotte, and we will do our best to provide your child with the best beginning to their life of learning.